-def timeout(sleep_time, wait_time, default, mul_value):
+'''

 define a hidden method to sleep and wait based on parameters

 @MethodTimer.timeout(wait_time, default)

 def hidden(m_value):

 sleep(sleep_time)

 return m_value m_value

 call the newly declared function

 return hidden(mul_value)

-print(timeout(5, 3, "did not finish 22", 2))
+print timeout(5, 3, "did not finish 22", 2)

-print(timeout(3, 5, "did not finish 33", 3))
+print timeout(3, 5, "did not finish 33", 3)

-print(timeout(2, 1, "did not finish 44", 4))
+print timeout(2, 1, "did not finish 44", 4)

 '''

 Now we have a hidden method underneath our main one that will adjust both its timeout period and return value based on parameters passed into the parent function.
-In this case, we try to compute the square of mul\value and return the result.
+In this case, we try to compute the square of mul_value and return the result.

 '''

-$ python example_mt.py
+$ python timer.py

 did not finish 22

 9

 did not finish 44

 '''

-6.4 Redis Queue
+5.4 Redis Queue

-A utility class that utilizes Pickle serialization by default to store and retrieve arbitrary sets of data in Redis.
-You may use another encoding mechanism as long as it supports both dumps () and loads () methods.
+A utility class that utilizes Pickle encoding to store and retrieve arbitrary sets of data in Redis.
 The queues come in three basic forms:

 - RedisQueue A FIFO queue utilizing a Redis List - RedisStack A Stack implementation utilizing a Redis List - RedisPriorityQueue A Priority Queue utilizing a Redis Sorted Set.
-This is the queue utilized by the scheduler for prioritized crawls class RedisQueue (server, key, encoding=pickle)
+This is the queue utilized by the scheduler for prioritized crawls class RedisQueue (server, key)

-All three of these classes can handle arbitrary sets of data, and handle the encoding and decoding for you.
+All three of these classes can handle arbitrary sets of data, and handle the pickle encoding and decoding for you.

-- server The established redis connection

-- key The key to use in Redis to store your data
+- server The established redis connection - key The key to use in Redis to store your data push (item)

-- encoding The serialization module to use

-push (item)